 Thank you to our brilliant and pioneering Programme Advisory Council members, who are guiding us as we shape the content and structure for the 2020 Global Summit.
-We are adding photos and bios for our larger group over the coming weeks, but here is a start.

 Joy Anderson is a prominent national leader at the intersection of business and social change, whose insights and experience have helped shaped hundreds of ventures as well as the movements of impact investing and gender lens investing.
 She is founder and president of Criterion Institute, the leading think tank on using finance as a tool for social change, which demonstrates new possibilities through its groundbreaking research, innovative trainings, convenings, and institutional engagement.